raipc/atsd-jdbc/README.md

 | missingMetric | `error`, `warning`, `none` | 1.3.2+ | `warning` | Control the behavior when the referenced metric doesn't exist.
 If 'error', the driver will raise an `AtsdMetricNotFoundException`.
 If `warning`, an SQL Warning will be returned without errors.
 If `none`, no error or warning will be created. |
 | compatibility | `odbc2` | 1.3.2+ | not set | Simulate behavior of ODBC2.0 drivers: substitute `bigint` datatype with `double`, return `11` as `timestamp` type code |

-Properties can be included as part of the JDBC URL using a semicolon as a separator, for example: `jdbc:atsd://10.102.0.6:8443;tables=infla*;expandTags=true`.

 ## Resultset Processing Strategy

 Choose the appropriate strategy based on available Java heap memory, disk space, and expected row counts produced by typical queries.